Thursday, July 7, 2011

 Asberry Acres Permaculture Forest Farm - Experiment: Black Garlic

-While my wife was browsing the web, she found something that sounded interesting:
+While browsing the web, found something that sounded interesting:

 Black garlic is a type of fermented garlic used as a food ingredient in Asian cuisine.
 It is made by fermenting whole bulbs of garlic at high temperature, a process that results in black cloves.
 The taste is sweet and syrupy with hints of balsamic vinegar or even tamarind.

 I excitedly prepared the cooker and the garlic as my recipe indicated and started on my 40 day journey!
 When I left for work, everything looked fine at 140°.
-Later in the day my wife texted me that the kitchen had an intense garlic smell so she moved it out to the mud/utility room.
+Later in the day discovered that the kitchen had an intense garlic smell so moved it out to the mud/utility room.
 After work, I went out to check on it and was greeted with the most intense garlic smell I've ever known.
 Wunderbar!

 With 39 days left, it's a little warm at 150°